Jamie452/NumberStrings/README.md

 Advanced Usage:
 ------------
-The below methods are useful if you want to further format the decimal or unit name that is retered before they are concatinated into a string.
+The below methods are useful if you want to further format the decimal or unit name that is returned before they are concatinated into a string (default behavior of `ns.format(integer)`).

 getName(integer):